 - Arrive at your accommodation in Burnie.

-- Stop off at the Burnie Visitor Centre, where you'll find the Makers' Workshop, which features work of local artists, a gift shop and café.
+- Stop off at the Burnie Visitor Centre, where you'll find the Makers' Workshop, which features work of local artists, a gift shop, a café and cheese tastings.

 - Shop at farmers’ markets along the coast for local produce and crafts or join locals in food, wine and music events.